eprouveze/buddypress-group-clone/group-clone-for-buddypress/README.md

 - Clone BuddyPress groups with a single click
 - Clone button in WordPress admin groups list
 - Clone option in BuddyPress group management area
-- Clones group settings (not group content or members)
+- Clones group settings, members, and content
+- Customizable cloning options for components like members, forums, activity, and media
+- Error logging for AJAX operations

 ## Installation